My Car Flooded! What Should I Do?

 floodtwit2floodtwit

-In September of 2021, a deluge of rain in central Virginia resulted in stunning flash flooding from the heart of downtown to I-95.
+In September of 2021, 3.4 inches of rain in under an hour in central Virginia resulted in stunning flash flooding from the heart of downtown to I-95.
 Unfortunately, folks tend to take their chances and drive their cars through quickly flooding roadways.
 Never do this: turn around, don't drown!

 Downtown Richmond flood

-The truth is, car flooding can happen anytime in Virginia from any prolonged or heavy rain event or from a hurricane or tropical storm.
+The truth is that car flash flooding can happen anytime in Virginia from any prolonged or heavy rain event or from a hurricane or tropical storm.
 With peak hurricane season in mid-September, it's smart to plan ahead to prevent your car from flooding.

 Does car insurance cover flooding?

-The good news is that comprehensive car insurance can cover this type of damage along with damage from things like hail, fire, theft, fallen trees, and deer collisions.
-Comprehensive car insurance is a separate coverage from collision and liability, so check with your independent agent to make sure you have it.
-You can also give us a call
+The good news is that comprehensive car insurance can cover this type of damage along with damage from hail, fire, theft, fallen trees, and deer collisions.
+Comprehensive car insurance is separate from collision and liability coverage, so check with your independent agent to make sure you have it.

 What should you do if your car floods?

 • If you were driving and the engine failed after going through floodwater, resist the urge to restart it.
 Doing so may cause further damage to the engine.
-Even if your car did start, you might experience problems days or even weeks after the event.
+Even if your car starts, you could experience mechanical problems days or even weeks after the event.

-• If your car floods while parked, do not try and start it even after the floodwaters recede.
+• If your car floods while parked, do not attempt to start it even after the floodwaters recede.

 • Take pictures and provide them to your insurance carrier.